MMcClure11/rails-project-book-nook/notes.md

 # API
-- incorporate it so users don't have to manually create books? x books can only be edited or deleted if there are no reviews or lists associated with it
+- incorporate it so users don't have to manually create books?

-# OR

 # Book Model
-- separate auther and genre into their own models x user can edit or delete a book if it has no review or no lists
+- separate auther and genre into their own models x books can only be edited or deleted if there are no reviews or lists associated with it

 # Reviews
-- display average rating, use stars?
-- user can only have one review per book
+- display average rating, use stars? x user can only have one review per book

 # Notes
 - note belongs to a book and a user